Andrettin/Wyrmsun/readme.txt

 - Added Southern Central Europe map (Earth) by GM1530, licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
 - Added Southern Great Britain map (Earth) by GM1530, licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
 - Added Central Great Britain map (Earth) by GM1530, licensed under the GPLv2 and included in the "GM1530 Scenarios" modpack for FreeCiv.
+- In the Brown Hills map, player 1 is now Gnomish, and player 2 Goblin.
+Furthermore, the two gnomish players are allied, while the goblin player is an enemy both to the dwarven and to the gnomish players.

 * Miscellaneous
 - The option of choosing the tileset has been removed from the single player game setup, as the different tilesets are not exactly interchangeable.